pxthanh98/robotics/README.md

 # Robotics

-Object dection using YOLOv3, Opencv and robot trajectory  in a virtual environment Ai2thor
+Object dection using YOLOv3, OpenCV and robot trajectory  in a virtual environment Ai2thor

 ## Getting Started